yogdaan/blockchain-certification/README.md

 The contract can be deployed in any test networks.
 We are using Rinkeby test network with help of truffle.

 1. First of all we need to have a metamask account.
-When we create an account in metamask a _mnemonic_ is given t+o us.
+When we create an account in metamask a _mnemonic_ is given to us.
 [You can read how to get a mnemonic here.](https://support.dex.top/hc/en-us/articles/360004125614-How-to-Create-Mnemonic-Phrase-with-MetaMask-)

 1. After that create a project in [Infura](https://infura.io).
 This will help us to use rinkeby network through infura.